MarcelBrusius/Liter-Of-Light/README.md

 ## Aim:
 + Can we model the light bottle to verify the amount of light reaching the interior of a hovel?
-+ Is it really 40-60 watt, how deep to we have to mount the bottle into the roof and which role does the shape of the bottle play?
++ Is it really 40-60 watt, how deep do we have to mount the bottle into the roof and which role does the shape of the bottle play?
 + Is it even possible to compute an ideal shape for the bottle?